-- 11.1 A permit for a push/pull auxiliary vehicle permit can be issued for a divisible overweight load. - 11.1.1 This is one of the few instances where this exception is routinely granted.
-Generally, these vehicles are used to assist other overweight loads traveling on routes that present challenging road and/or extreme weather conditions. - 11.2 Only legal dimension vehicles are acceptable for use as a push/pull auxiliary vehicle.
+- 11.1.1 A permit for a push/pull auxiliary vehicle permit can be issued for a divisible overweight load.

+This is one of the few instances where this exception is routinely granted.
+Generally, these vehicles are used to assist other overweight loads traveling on routes that present challenging road and/or extreme weather conditions. - 11.1.2 Revenue-generating loads may be carried on the push/pull auxiliary vehicle.